benduong2001/benduong2001.github.io/capstoneproject.md

           - Final (and **improved**) test accuracy: 67%.
           <!--[](images/images_dsc180/sd_model_confusion_matrix.png)-->
   * **Geo-Data**
-    * A lot of this project was geographical in nature, since this company dealt with transportation shipping.
+    * Since this company dealt with transportation shipping, a lot of this project was geographical in nature.
-     * The original data already provided by Flock Freight only had **one** geographic feature - the zipcodes of the order's origins and destinations.
+     * The original Flock Freight data only had **one** geographic feature - the orders' origin and destination zipcodes.
     * Since I was the main person in the team with at least prior familiarity with geo-data in my internship and past projects, I had to do 2 tasks:
         1. Procuring external, geographic data sources for our project.
         2. Transforming it to be "usable" or "pandas-dataframe friendly" and then pass the work to my other teammates so they could do more analysis on it.